The following article uses options that are available starting with the Professional edition and project type.

 All we have to do is enable the IIS features using a Windows Feature Bundle.
 To do this, we simply use the from the Prerequisites view of Advanced Installer.
 We can select the Target Operating Systems for the windows feature, according to our scenario.

-For our particular scenario we will select only the
+For our particular scenario, we will select only the

 Default Document feature.
-Please use the right top
+Please use the right top filter

-filter to search for the Default Document Windows Feature:
+to search for the Default Document Windows Feature:

 When a new website is created in the Advanced Installer project, an IIS launch condition is automatically enabled in the Software tab from the Launch Condition page.
 Since we made sure that IIS is enabled on the target machine, via Windows Features, it is safe to remove the software launch condition.

-If your scenario requires launching the website in a browser
+If your scenario requires launching the website in a browser at

 You can find a small sample Advanced Installer project implementing the above functionality here.